shreyasamanta23/secure-data-encryption-system/README.md

 ## License

-This project is for educational purposes.
+This project is for educational purposes.It is Final Year Major Project